DEATH AND ITS PURPOSE: DEMOCRACY V. CONSENSUS IN “THE AFTERLIFE”

 I have the right to inner peace

-cos I love Death
+cos I serve Death

-And when this dying planet breathes its
+And when this dying planet tries to breathe its

-It’s not relieved,
+That’s not relieved,

 you’d better bet, by anyth